Kalixie/Single-Cell-RNA-seq-Analysis-of-Macrophage-Responses-to-Influenza-Infection-in-Mice/README.md

 </div>

-##### Figure 2: Figure 2: UMAP plot of all cells colored by cluster number.
+##### Figure 2: UMAP plot of all cells colored by cluster number.
 Each point represents a single cell following Uniform Manifold Approximation and Projection and Harmony integration.
 Cluster numbers are displayed for each cluster.

 <div align="center">